rubrikinc/rubrik-sdk-for-python/docs/cluster_node_ip.md

 # cluster_node_ip

-Retrieve the IP Address for each node in the Rubrik cluster.
+Retrive the IP Address for each node in the Rubrik cluster.
 ```py
 def cluster_node_ip(timeout=15)
 ```